Bilingual Education FAQs

 1. Why choose Canisius' online master's degree in TESOL education?

-- Canisius' School of Education and Human Services is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+- Canisius' School of Education and Human Services is accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 - Coursework may be completed entirely online.

 - There is no residency requirement on our Buffalo, NY campus.

 - The program is approved by New York State for the Bilingual Education Extension.

 You can start during any of our three terms: fall (late August), spring (mid-January) and summer (May/June).
 You select your start date when you submit your application.
 If you are unsure of your start date, select the earliest one that you are likely to attend.
 Should you be accepted and wish to change your start date to a later term, simply inform the Graduate Education Office of your new start date in writing and we will change your start date.

 3. How long will the degree take?

 The program requires 15 credit hours and may be completed in as little as one year.